nais/doc/docs/auth/explanations/README.md

 ### Get a machine token

 The token endpoint is available at `$NAIS_TOKEN_ENDPOINT`.

-Use this endpoint when you need to call another API, unless the request is behalf of a logged-in user.
-Use the token exchange endpoint for those cases.
+Use this endpoint when you need a token for machine-to-machine interactions without end-user involvement.

 ### Exchange a user token for a machine token

-The token endpoint is available at `$NAIS_TOKEN_ENDPOINT`.
+The token endpoint is available at `$NAIS_TOKEN_EXCHANGE_ENDPOINT`.

-Use this endpoint when you need to call another API on behalf of a logged-in user.
+Use this endpoint when you need to call another API on behalf of a logged-in end-user.

 ### Introspection

-The introspect endpoint is available at `$NAIS_TOKEN_INTROSPECT_ENDPOINT`.
+The introspect endpoint is available at `$NAIS_TOKEN_INTROSPECTION_ENDPOINT`.

+Introspection implies validation.
+Use this endpoint to validate a token and receive its claims in the response.

-Introspection implies validation. *Always* validate tokens in incoming requests before handling the request.
+Your application should *always* validate tokens in incoming requests before handling the request.

 ## Further Reading